ToolingThe directory contains the official VS Code extension. It tracksthe shipped six-language set: , , , , , and .

 source artifacts/toolchains/linux-arm64/env.sh

-The helper downloads and extracts the Arch/CachyOS cross-packages under artifacts/toolchains/linux-arm64/.
-The generated env.sh sets SEEN_LINUX_ARM64_SYSROOT and SEEN_LINUX_ARM64_GCC_TOOLCHAIN, allowing compiler_seen/target/seen and the native smoke harness to produce Linux ARM64 binaries on x86_64 Linux hosts.
+The helper downloads and extracts cross-packages under artifacts/toolchains/linux-arm64/.
+The generated env.sh sets SEEN_LINUX_ARM64_SYSROOT and SEEN_LINUX_ARM64_GCC_TOOLCHAIN.

 bash scripts/native_target_smoke.sh --compiler compiler_seen/target/seen --target linux-arm64